2decomp-fft/2decomp-fft/INSTALL.md

 ### Caliper

 The library [caliper](https://github.com/LLNL/Caliper) can be used to profile the execution of the code.
-The version 2.9.1 was tested and is supported, version 2.8.0 has also been tested and is still expected to work.
+The version 2.10.0 was tested and is supported, other versions above 2.8.0 were also tested and are still expected to work.
 Please note that one must build caliper and decomp2d against the same C/C++/Fortran compilers and MPI libray.
 For build instructions, please check